 People’s beliefs are shaped by their experiences AND their interpretation of those experiences.
 Once started on a particular belief trajectory, experiences are interpreted to confirm those beliefs, which further reinforces those beliefs, which makes it more likely the person will notice evidence that their beliefs are accurate, and downward the vicious spiral goes.
 Before long the person is rendered incapable of accepting any fact or reasoning that challenges their beliefs.

 Those who commit mass killings, it seems, have reached a point where, to them, the people they target deserve to die.

 Such a mindset is not unique to mass shooters.
 In war, politicians seek to create such ‘othering‘ of the ‘enemy’ to the point that perfectly normal people can be highly motivated to kill innocent civilians.

 If normal people, living crime-free, mentally healthy lives can be driven to engage in politician-authorised mass killing, it seems entirely likely that people who have been repeatedly harmed by others, and formed a worldview that only more of the same awaits them, can create, in themselves, the same desire to kill.

 Are the early warning signals usually present, before the mass killings take place?
 It seems so.
 Yes, almost always the warning siren was blaring, repeatedly, in hindsight.

-Over and over again we find that mass shooters have been subjected to actual or perceived harm, come from dysfunctional families, have been socially isolated, repeatedly.
-For a host of reasons, when help was provided to others in similar situations, the soon to be mass killers received no help.
+Over and over again we find that mass shooters have been subjected to actual or perceived harm, come from dysfunctional families, and have been socially isolated, repeatedly.
+For a host of reasons, when help was provided to others in similar situations, the soon-to-be mass killers received no help.
 They became increasingly isolated by and from society, thus rendering it increasingly unlikely that they could have been helped before they reached the point of no return.

 What can be done to prevent mass killings?
 Listening, compassion, understanding, empathy, support, training, education…